 - (1) Intent: To provide areas for large warehousing and light manufacturing activities which do not cause a nuisance or constitute a hazard beyond the site.
-Industrial parks or subdivisions may be developed in the M-1 District upon approval of a development plan, by the planning commission, as required in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - a.
-Auto parts store: no service, installation, or repair. - b.
-Building material sales and home improvement centers: no outside storage visible from off the premises. - c.
-Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - d.
-Major vehicle repair: all work must be conducted entirely within an enclosed building. - e.
-Minor vehicle repair: all work must be conducted entirely within an enclosed building. - f.
-Manufacturing and industrial, light: all work must be conducted entirely within an enclosed building.
-Light manufacturing and industrial uses are permitted if they are not detrimental to property or to health and safety beyond the district, by reason of the emission of odor, gas, dust, fumes, smoke, noise, vibration or waste material. - g.
-Manufacturing and industrial, heavy: no toxic or hazardous waste storage, processing, handling, or distribution.
-In addition, the following uses are not allowed: Slaughterhouses and tanneries, glue factories, rendering plants, fertilizer plants, junk yards, paper and pulpwood plants, iron and steel mills, minim or quarry operations, plants for processing stone, chert, gravel, cement, asphalt, clay, coal, or iron ore. - h.
-Rent-to-own stores: no outside storage. - (3) Area and Dimension Regulations:
+Industrial parks or subdivisions may be developed in the M-1 District upon approval of a development plan, by the planning commission, as required in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - (a) Auto parts store: no service, installation, or repair. - (b) Building material sales and home improvement centers: no outside storage visible from off the premises. - (c) Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - (d) Major vehicle repair: all work must be conducted entirely within an enclosed building. - (e) Minor vehicle repair: all work must be conducted entirely within an enclosed building. - (f) Manufacturing and industrial, light: all work must be conducted entirely within an enclosed building.
+Light manufacturing and industrial uses are permitted if they are not detrimental to property or to health and safety beyond the district, by reason of the emission of odor, gas, dust, fumes, smoke, noise, vibration or waste material. - (g) Manufacturing and industrial, heavy: no toxic or hazardous waste storage, processing, handling, or distribution.
+In addition, the following uses are not allowed: Slaughterhouses and tanneries, glue factories, rendering plants, fertilizer plants, junk yards, paper and pulpwood plants, iron and steel mills, minim or quarry operations, plants for processing stone, chert, gravel, cement, asphalt, clay, coal, or iron ore. - (h) Rent-to-own stores: no outside storage. - (3) Area and Dimension Regulations:

-Minimum Mi nimum Setbac eks Minimum M

-Minimum Lot Area Lot Width at Front Building Line Front Rear Each Side Maximum Height of Structure Living Area of Dwelling Unit Maximum Lot Area Coverage (Building)

-3 acres 100 ft 35 ft 35 ft 20 ft 45 ft NA NA
+Minimum Lot Mi inimum Setbac eks Minimum Maximum Minimum Lot Area Width at Front Building Line Front Rear Each Side Maximum Height of Structure Living Area of Dwelling Unit Maximum Lot Area Coverage (Building) 3 acres 100 ft 35 ft 35 ft 20 ft 45 ft NA NA

-- a.
-Supplemental Use Regulations, Article V. - b.
-District Development Criteria, Article VI.

-- c.
-Required Development Plans, Article VII. - d.
-Off-Street Parking and Loading Regulations, Article VIII. - e.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances.
+- (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Required Development Plans, Article VII. - (d) Off-Street Parking and Loading Regulations, Article VIII. - (e) Signs, see Article X.